ParitoshikPaul/scraper/README.md

 ### Getting Started:
 You will need a GitHub Personal Auth Token to make requests to the GitHub API.
 This should be set in your environment or shell rc file with the name GITHUB_API_TOKEN:

-$ export GITHUB_API_TOKEN=XYZ
+`$ export GITHUB_API_TOKEN=XYZ

-$ echo "export GITHUB_API_TOKEN=XYZ" >> ~/.bashrc
+$ echo "export GITHUB_API_TOKEN=XYZ" >> ~/.bashrc`

-Additionally, to perform the labor hours estimation, you will need to install cloc into your environment.
-This is typically done with a Package Manager such as npm or homebrew.
+Additionally, to perform the labor hours estimation, you will need to install `cloc` into your environment.
+This is typically done with a Package Manager such as `npm` or `homebrew`.

-You will also need a config.json file to coordinate the platforms you will connect to and scrape data from.
+You will also need a `config.json` file to coordinate the platforms you will connect to and scrape data from.
 Once you have your config file, you are ready to install and run the scraper!

 ### Install Scraper
-$ pip install -e .
+`$ pip install -e` .

 ### Run Scraper with your config file ``config.json``
-$ scraper --config config.json
+`$ scraper --config config.json`

 # Few Web Scraping frameworks and libraries are: